Alipsa/uso/readme.md

 If you run the following commands:
 - `uso clean compile` will execute init -> clean -> init -> compile. (ant style)
-- `usas clean compile` will execute init -> clean -> compile. (maven style).
-Your targets should be constructed similarly to maven targets (compile, test, package, install, etc) to get the best out of this.

 Please see the [examples](examples) directory for more examples of how to use uso.
 A translation of the ant manual into the AntBuilder DSL syntax is also available in the [docs/tasks](docs/tasks) directory.

 ### What is the meaning of Uso?
-Uso is a Spanish word meaning "use" (first person; usas is the second person singular form).
+Uso is a Spanish word meaning "use" (first person).
 It also refers to Usomyrma mirabilis, an extinct species of ant in the formicid subfamily Dolichoderinae, that is known from two Middle Eocene fossils which were found in Scandinavian amber (The project founder is from Scandinavia).
 The name was chosen because it is short and easy to remember, and it has a nice ring to it.
 The project is intended to be a simple and easy-to-use Groovy based build system for jvm languages, so the name fits well.